hitchdev/seleniumdirector/docs/why-not/capybara.rst

 ---
-title: Why not use the Capybara?
+title: Why not use Capybara?
 ---